 The Jungle Book.
 FEB.
 8-MARCH 4, 2018.
 Porter Sanford III Performing Arts Center.
 Newcott directs this family-friendly adaptation of the Rudyard Kipling story about Mowgli, a boy abandoned in the jungle, his animal friends — Baloo the bear, Bagheera the black panther and Akela the old wolf — and the struggles he faces.
 Details HERE or at 404.733.5000.

 Sheltered.
 MARCH 1-25, 2018.
 Actor’s Express.
 World premiere.
 The winner of the 2018 Alliance/Kendeda National Graduate Playwriting Competition.
 Alix Sobler‘s suspense story, based on true events, takes place in 1939 as World War II breaks out in Europe.
 Two ordinary Philadelphians make an extraordinary decision.
 As millions of Jews try to escape Germany, Helen and Leonard Kirsch plan a trip into Nazi-occupied territory — to bring 50 children to safety in the United States.
 Sobler is an M.F.A. candidate at Columbia University.
-No director has been named.
+Kimberly Senior, a freelance director based in New York City, directs.
 Details, tickets HERE or at 404.733.5000.

 A Midsummer Night’s Dream.
 SEPT.
 5-OCT.
 21, 2018.
 Outdoors at the Atlanta Botanical Garden.
 Two couples deal with love and all its complications — confusion, jealousy and passion — in this Shakespeare comedy.
 On their way to happily-ever-after, they must deal with a band of actors, wood sprites, elves, a botched love potion and the wedding of a king.
 David Catlin of Chicago’s Lookingglass Theatre Company (Moby Dick, Lookingglass Alice) directs.
 Details, tickets HERE or at 404.733.5000.